lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     The *compute ave* is used to average the per atom coordination number that is calculated by the *coord/atom* compute.
-    This averaging is necessary as *coord/atom* returns an array where each value corresponds to a certain couple of atom i-j.
-Such array can't be printed by *fix ave/time*.
+    This averaging is necessary as *coord/atom* returns an array where each value corresponds to a certain couple of atoms i-j.
+Such an array can't be printed by *fix ave/time*.
     Finally, let us complete the script by adding the following lines to *input.md.lammps*: